AI4Finance-Foundation/FinRL/docs/source/algorithms/a2c.rst

 A2C
 ================

-A2C is a typical actor-critic algorithm which we use as a component in the ensemble method.
-A2C is introduced to improve the policy gradient updates.
+A2C is a typical actor-critic algorithm that is introduced to improve the policy gradient updates.
 A2C utilizes an advantage function to reduce the variance of the policy gradient.
 Instead of only estimates the value function, the critic network estimates the advantage function.
 Thus, the evaluation of an action not only depends on how good the action is, but also considers how much better it can be.
 So that it reduces the high variance of the policy networks and makes the model more robust.

 A2C uses copies of the same agent working in parallel to update gradients with different data samples.
 Each agent works independently to interact with the same environment.
 After all of the parallel agents finish calculating their gradients, A2C uses a coordinator to pass the average gradients over all the agents to a global network.
 So that the global network can update the actor and the critic network.
 The presence of a global network increases the diversity of training data.
 The synchronized gradient update is more cost-effective, faster and works better with large batch sizes.
 A2C is a great model for stock trading because of its stability.